Sarah McVie

-Sarah McVie (born March 21, 1978) is a Canadian actress.
-She is most noted for her regular role as Valerie Szalinsky in Workin' Moms, for which she received a Canadian Screen Award nomination for Best Supporting Actress in a Comedy Series at the 9th Canadian Screen Awards in 2021.
+Sarah McVie (born March 21, 1978) is a Canadian actress and playwright.
+She is most noted for her regular role as Valerie Szalinsky in Workin' Moms, for which she received three Canadian Screen Award nominations, for Best Supporting Actress in a Comedy Series at the 9th Canadian Screen Awards in 2021, and Best Supporting Performance in a Comedy Series at both the 11th Canadian Screen Awards in 2023 and the 12th Canadian Screen Awards in 2024.